 China has joined the Cape Town Convention.
 In addition, as per Chinese law, rights in aircraft (including civil aircraft structure, engines, propellers, radio devices and any other equipment therein) include rights of ownership, possession and mortgage as well as lien, which applies to claims for compensation for the rescue and salvage of an aircraft and claims for costs for the preservation and maintenance of aircraft.
 The CAAC shall be in charge of the work of the registration of rights in civil aircraft.

 The relevant finance parties may also register their rights with the Ministry of Commerce, or the People's Bank of China (if applicable).

 vi Government policy and state aid

-As per the Interim Measures for the Collection, Use and Management of the Civil Aviation Development Fund by the Ministry of Finance of China, which became effective from 1 April 2012, aviation development funding shall be collected from passengers taking flights in China as well as air transport enterprises registered and established within the territory of China and engaged in passenger and cargo transport business with China's air route resources and GA enterprises engaged in business flights.
-The fund would be used in the construction of civil aviation infrastructure, regional aviation and GA development, civil aviation's energy conservation and emission reduction, research and development of key science and technology regarding civil aviation, etc.
+As per the Interim Measures for the Collection, Use and Management of the Civil Aviation Development Fund by the Ministry of Finance of China, which became effective from 1 April 2012, aviation development funding shall be collected from passengers taking flights in China, as well as air transport enterprises registered and established within the territory of China and engaged in passenger and cargo transport business with China's air route resources and GA enterprises engaged in business flights.
+The fund will be used in, inter alia, the construction of civil aviation infrastructure, regional aviation and GA development, civil aviation's energy conservation and emission reduction, research and development of key science, and technology regarding civil aviation.

 vii Labour and employment issues